garytyler/mftd/README.md

 mftMidiEvent     (midieventDAT)
 ```

+### MIDI ↔ OSC Bridge

+The `MidiToOscForwarder` and `MidiOscBridge` helpers make it easy to forward
+incoming MIDI Control Change events to OSC receivers.
+Multiple OSC destination
+ports can be configured by passing a sequence to `osc_dst_ports` along with an
+optional `osc_port_selector` callback.
+The selector receives the decoded
+`(channel, controller, value)` tuple and chooses the destination port for each
+message, enabling per-controller routing across OSC services.

+Use `run_bridge.py` to run the bidirectional bridge from the command line.
+The
+script accepts repeated `--osc-dst-port` options to target multiple receivers
+and will keep retrying when the Midi Fighter Twister is not yet connected,
+making it suitable for running alongside live performance setups.

 Ensure that the `mftMidiSystemIn` CHOP is configured to your device and both
 operators have their **Active** parameter enabled.
 Incoming SysEx messages will
 then appear in the `mftMidiEvent` table so calls like